Cross of Provence: Fourth cross

-The current cross was built in 1875, on the initiative of the parish priest of Rousset, Father Meissonnier, to ward off two evils: smallpox and the aftermath of the Franco-Prussian war of 1870.
+The current cross was built in 1875, on the initiative of the parish priest of Rousset, Father Meissonnier, to ward off two evils: smallpox and the aftermath of the Franco-Prussian War of 1870.

 The cross is 18.25 m high.
-It overlooks the chapel of Notre-Dame de la Victoire, and a 17th-century priory undergoing restoration.
 The metal base of the cross contains the names of its subscribers and the 104 donor parishes of the Archdiocese of Aix-en-Provence and Arles and the Archdiocese of Embrun.

 On May 18, 1875, it was solemnly blessed by the Archbishop of Aix (Théodore-Augustin Forcade), in the presence of 3,000 faithful.